MS in Biomedical Forensic Sciences

 The Biomedical Forensic Sciences program is proud to possess an array of state-of-the-art equipment housed within its Chemistry, Biology, DNA and Microscopy laboratories.
 The application of innovative methodologies within the field of forensic science has made it imperative for graduates entering the field and those currently working within the field to be proficient in these techniques.
 All students obtain instrumentation and analytical experience through required laboratory courses and independent research.

 All students complete a program of independent research culminating in a written thesis of publishable quality.
 Data collection and analysis take place in the BMFS laboratories, other departments at BU or at internship sites such as crime laboratories or forensically relevant industries.

-Travel grants for students presenting at conferences are available through the Division of Graduate Medical Sciences and the Biomedical Forensic Sciences Program.
+Travel grants for students presenting at conferences are available through the Biomedical Forensic Sciences Program.

 Internship and Career Opportunities

 Internships in forensic settings are strongly encouraged and depending on hours completed and nature of work may be approved for academic credit.
 The professional environment supplements classroom learning, introduces students to new skills and provides experience beneficial to future career planning.